Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Results and discussions

-We investigate K-doped Ba-122 (Ba$_{1-x}$K$_x$Fe$_2$As$_2$) single crystals at four different doping levels namely $x =$ 0.29, 0.36, 0.40, and 0.51, which have the superconducting transition temperatures ($T_c$) of 35.9 K, 38.5 K, 38.5 K, and 34.0 K, respectively.
-The sample at $x =$ 0.40 is optimally doped.
-In this study, we focus on the measured optical spectra in the normal state ($T$ = 50 K).
-We obtained the optical conductivity spectra from measured reflectance spectra using a Kramers-Kronig analysis\cite{wooten,tanner:2019}.
 We use the two (TD-Lorentz and ED-Lorentz) models to analyze the optical conductivity up to 950 meV.
-In Fig. \ref{fig1}, we compare the results obtained by applying the two models to the optical conductivity (at 50 K) of the optimally K-doped Ba-122.
-Fig. \ref{fig1}(a) and \ref{fig1}(b) show the data and fits obtained using the TD-Lorentz and ED-Lorentz models, respectively, below 950 meV.
+In Fig. \ref{fig2}, we compare the results obtained by applying the two models to the optical conductivity (at 50 K) of the optimally K-doped Ba-122.
+Fig. \ref{fig2}(a) and \ref{fig2}(b) show the data and fits obtained using the TD-Lorentz and ED-Lorentz models, respectively, below 950 meV.
 We also separately show the two Drude modes, extended Drude mode, and Lorentz modes.
 We used the same Lorentz modes for both the fittings.
 The overall quality of fits was similar for the two models.
-Fig. \ref{fig1}(c) shows the electron-boson spectral density function ($I^2B(\omega)$) obtained using the ED-Lorentz model.
+Fig. \ref{fig2}(c) shows the electron-boson spectral density function ($I^2B(\omega)$) obtained using the ED-Lorentz model.
 Here, we use a model $I^2B(\omega)$ that consists of two Gaussian functions: a sharp Gaussian function and a broad Gaussian function.
+It is worth noting that we adopted this model $I^2B(\omega)$ from earlier studies of Fe-pnictides and cuprates\cite{hwang:2006,carbotte:2011,hwang:2016}.
 We used the reverse process to obtain the extended Drude mode from this input electron-boson spectral density function\cite{hwang:2015a}.
 There are six fitting parameters for $I^2B(\omega)$, which consists of two Gaussian functions, and one for $\Omega_{p,ED}$.
-By adjusting the seven fitting parameters, we obtained a reasonable fit in the low-frequency region, as shown in \ref{fig1}(b).
-In Fig. \ref{fig1}(d), we show the optical conductivities of both the Drude modes and the ED Drude mode; the two optical conductivities agree well.
+By adjusting the seven fitting parameters, we obtained a reasonable fit in the low-frequency region, as shown in \ref{fig2}(b).
+The extracted complex optical self-energies of the four samples are shown in Supplementary Materials.
+In Fig. \ref{fig2}(d), we show the optical conductivities of both the Drude modes and the ED Drude mode; the two optical conductivities agree well.
 This result indicates that, in normal state, one may not need to consider two separate transport channels to describe charge carriers in the multiband systems.
 We speculate that the band characteristics are fuzzed by thermal excitations and/or correlations.
 However, to expose a hidden non-Fermi-liquid behavior, the two-Drude approach is useful, as reported in the literature\cite{dai:2013,lee:2015}.
 For superconducting state, a two-channel approach must be used because the multiple bands provide superconducting gaps of different sizes, as reported in the literature\cite{ding:2008,hwang:2016}.

 The correlation effects can be estimated from the obtained $I^2B(\omega)$.
 The mass renormalization factor ($\lambda$) caused by the correlations can be estimated from $I^2B(\omega)$ using the well-known formula, $\lambda \equiv 2\int^{\omega_c}_0[I^2B(\omega)/\omega] \:d\omega$, where $\omega_c$ is the cutoff frequency.
 In our case, $\omega_c$ is 100 meV because $I^2B(\omega)$ is negligibly small above 100 meV.
 The estimated mass renormalization factor of this sample is 1.41.
 From this quantity, one can obtain separate spectral weights for the coherent and incoherent components\cite{hwang:2008a}.
 The coherent and incoherent components correspond to $1/(1+\lambda)$ and $\lambda/(1+\lambda)$ fractions of the total spectral weight of charge carriers, respectively.
 Specifically, the coherent and incoherent components account for 41\% and 59\% of the total spectral weight of the charge carriers for this optimally doped sample ($x$ = 0.40), respectively.